OfficeDev/teams-toolkit-samples/bot-sso/README.md

 - An M365 account.
 If you do not have M365 account, apply one from [M365 developer program](https://developer.microsoft.com/en-us/microsoft-365/dev-program)
 - [Teams Toolkit Visual Studio Code Extension](https://aka.ms/teams-toolkit) or [TeamsFx CLI](https://aka.ms/teamsfx-cli)

-## Create an application

-- From Visual Studio Code, open command palette and select `Teams: Create a new Teams app`.
-Or from the CLI, (after `npm install -g @microsoft/teamsfx-cli`) run command `teamsfx new`.
-- Choose the bot capabilities from the prompts.
-  > Note: You have the option to reuse an existing bot by entering the credential manually.
-But make sure that bot is not associated with any AAD apps.

 ## Debug

+Clone this repo, navigate to bot-sso/ folder.
 Start debugging the project by hitting the `F5` key in Visual Studio Code.
 Alternatively use the `Run and Debug Activity Panel` in Visual Studio Code and click the `Start Debugging` green arrow button.

+## Add a SSO Command
+- Follow the code in `bot-sso/bot/commands/showUserProfile.ts`, implemet `YourSSOCommand extends SSOCommand`
+- Export `YourSSOCommand` in `commands/index.ts`
+- You don't need to care about the details of SSO implements, the SSO process is in `bot-sso/helpers/ssoDialog.ts`, it will call `@microsoft/teamsfx` sdk to fetch SSO token, once got the token, it will call `YourSSOCommand.operationWithSSOToken`;

 ## Edit the manifest

-You can find the Teams manifest in `.fx/manifest.source.json`.
+You can find the Teams manifest in `appPackage/manifest.source.json`.
 It contains template arguments with `{...}` statements which will be replaced at build time.
 You may add any extra properties or permissions you require to this file.
 See the [schema reference](https://docs.microsoft.com/en-us/microsoftteams/platform/resources/schema/manifest-schema) for more.

 ## Deploy to Azure